fractal6/fractal6.go/README.md

     git clone -b prod https://github.com/fractal6/fractal6.go
     cd fractal6.go

-    # Install the client UI
+    # Install the client UI (Optional)
+    # NOTE: This will install the client build for fractale.co.
+    #       To point to your own instance, you need to rebuild it (see https://github.com/fractal6/fractal6-ui.elm/)
+    #       Otherwise it will point to api.fractale.co
     make install_client

     # Start Redis (KV cache store)